RetroPie/RetroPie-Docs/docs/First-installation.md

-## First installation
+This tutorial assumes that you start with a fresh Raspbian image right after the first boot.

-if not started automatically, run
+If not started automatically, run

     sudo raspi-config